MicrosoftDocs/quantum-docs/articles/how-to-manage-permissions-quantum-workspaces.md

 uid: microsoft.quantum.workspaces-locks
 ---

-# Manage permissions to your Azure Quantum resources
+# Protect Azure Quantum resources with Azure Resource Manager (ARM) locks

 Microsoft recommends locking all of your Azure Quantum workspaces and linked storage accounts with an Azure Resource Manager (ARM) resource lock to prevent accidental or malicious deletion.
 For example, professors may want to restrict students from modifying provider SKUs, but still enable them to use notebooks and submit jobs.

 There are two types of ARM resource locks:

 - A **CannotDelete** lock prevents users from deleting a resource, but permits reading and modifying its configuration.
 - A **ReadOnly** lock prevents users from modifying a resource's configuration (including deleting it), but permits reading its configuration.
 For more information about resource locks, see [Lock resources to prevent unexpected changes](/azure/azure-resource-manager/management/lock-resources?tabs=json).

 > [!NOTE]